solex/django-odesk/README.rst

 That will send the user to odesk.com site for authentication, and log them in upon redirecting back.

 ..
-TODO: More on `authenticate` and API token
+TODO More on `authenticate` and API token

 The user will be asked to log-in at odesk.com, if they are not already, and to authorize your app, if they use it for the first time.

 ..
-TODO: User model creation
+TODO User model creation

 By default, the new `User` instance will be created for each unknown user.
 If you want to change this, use the `ODESK_CREATE_UNKNOWN_USER` setting::